EthanThatOneKid/linklab/README.md

 # Linklab

-Linklab is a Linktree clone powered by Deno Deploy.
+Linklab is a Linktree alternative powered by Deno Deploy.

 ## Development